 Students also gain advanced exposure to transdisciplinary research in subjects that help us understand and improve our world.
 Faculty at CCPA are progressive scholars in areas such as education, human rights, sustainability, philanthropy, substance abuse and mental health — and they're doing their work in our backyard.

-Academic offerings include undergraduate, master's, doctoral and advanced certificate programs; with interdepartmental, double-degree, dual-degree and accelerated program options.
+Academic offerings include undergraduate, master's, doctoral and advanced certificate programs; with interdepartmental, double-degree, dual-degree and accelerated program option.

 - Community Research and Action (PhD)

 - Public Administration (MPA)

 - Public Health (MPH), with Decker School of Nursing

 - Social Work (BSW, MSW)